dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-pagination-in-react-and-typescript-with-tests-part-2.md

 });
 ```

 So in the code above, we generated a random lorem ipsum sentence using `faker` as a text and used that as children for the `PageLink` component.
-Then, we executed [`render()`](https://testing-library.com/docs/react-testing-library/api/#render) method from Testing Library to render our `PageLink` component in a test environment.
+Then, we executed the [`render()`](https://testing-library.com/docs/react-testing-library/api/#render) method from the Testing Library to render our `PageLink` component in a test environment.

 After rendering the component, we queried for the element by using a method from Testing Library called [`screen`](https://testing-library.com/docs/queries/about/#screen), you can pass a [`queryOptions`](https://testing-library.com/docs/queries/about/#queryoptions) object with the query type.
 See the [documentation](https://testing-library.com/docs/queries/about/) for each query type to see available options such as [ByText API](https://testing-library.com/docs/queries/bytext).

-After getting the element, we did an assertion by using the `expect()` method and pass the element's tag name as the argument, and run the matcher method [`.toBe()`](https://jestjs.io/docs/expect#tobevalue) which compares primitive values or to check referential identity of object instances.
+After getting the element, we did an assertion by using the `expect()` method and passing the element's tag name as the argument, and running the matcher method [`.toBe()`](https://jestjs.io/docs/expect#tobevalue) which compares primitive values or to check referential identity of object instances.

 ---

 In case you're wondering, we also have [custom matchers](https://github.com/testing-library/jest-dom#custom-matchers) methods which are specific to the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).
 We can actually use one right now.
 Usually for anchor elements, it will have an [`href`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a#attr-href) attribute.
-Hence, we can further increase the realibility of this test case by generating a random [URL](https://en.wikipedia.org/wiki/URL) using `faker` and pass that as the value for the `href` prop and adding the check using the custom matcher [`.toHaveAttribute()`](https://github.com/testing-library/jest-dom#tohaveattribute):
+Hence, we can further increase the reliability of this test case by generating a random [URL](https://en.wikipedia.org/wiki/URL) using `faker` and pass that as the value for the `href` prop and adding the check using the custom matcher [`.toHaveAttribute()`](https://github.com/testing-library/jest-dom#tohaveattribute):

 ```tsx
 ...